mathspp/mathspp/pages/02.blog/04.pydonts/enumerate-me/item.en.md

 The numbers on the left show the day of the month and the days on the right encode the day of the week, where `0` is Monday, up to `6` which is Sunday.
-The 6th of April of 2021 (the day in which this article was written) was a Tuesday, which is encoded by the `(6, 1)` in the output above.
+The 6th of April of 2021 (the day I wrote this article on) was a Tuesday, which is encoded by the `(6, 1)` in the output above.

 Here is the code that implements `itermonthdays2`: